mlbvn/ml-yearning-vi/chapters/all_chapters.md

 > In this example, you might realize that your algorithm is having a particularly hard time with training examples that have a lot of background noise.
 Thus, you might focus on techniques that allow it to better fit training examples with background noise.

 Trong ví dụ này, bạn có thể nhận ra rằng thuật toán của bạn đang gặp khó với các mẫu huấn luyện có nhiều nhiễu nền.
-Do đó, bạn có thể tập trung vào các kỹ thuật cho phép nó fit hơn với các ví dụ đào tạo với nhiễu nền.
+Do đó, bạn có thể tập trung vào các kỹ thuật cho phép nó khớp hơn với các ví dụ đào tạo với nhiễu nền.

 > You might also double-check whether it is possible for a person to transcribe these audio clips, given the same input audio as your learning algorithm.
 If there is so much background noise that it is simply impossible for anyone to make out what was said, then it might be unreasonable to expect any algorithm to correctly recognize such utterances.
 We will discuss the benefits of comparing your algorithm to human-level performance in a later section.